hammerheim-game/hammerheim-rules/7-equipment.md

 target or stand up from knocked down.
 Multiple Impacts: the Jezzail Rifle fires a warpstone pellet at an extremely high velocity.
-The pellet can penetrate armor and flesh with ease.
+The pellet can penetrate armour and flesh with ease.
 So any target hit cause by the Jezzail Rifle causes d3 wounds.
 Prepare Shot: A Jezzail Rifle takes a complete turn to reload, so you may only fire it every other turn.
 Pick Target: A model armed with a Jezzail Rifle can target any enemy model in sight, not just the closest one.
-Save Modifier: Jezzail Rifles are even better at penetrating armor than their Strength 5 suggests.
-A warrior wounded by a Jezzail Rifle must make his armor save with a -1 modifier.
+Save Modifier: Jezzail Rifles are even better at penetrating armour than their Strength 5 suggests.
+A warrior wounded by a Jezzail Rifle must make his armour save with a -1 modifier.
 (Rare 9 for any Clan Skryre Skavens)
 ### Nuln Shotgun